A New Objective Definition of Quantum Entanglement as Potential Coding of Intensive and Effective Relations: Entanglement: Under the Shadow of `Outcomes' and `Particles'

 \section{Entanglement: Under the Shadow of `Outcomes' and `Particles'}

-In the sixties Karl Popper, one of the major figures within the field of epistemology and philosophy of science wrote in {\it Conjectures and Refutations} \cite{Popper62} that the realist account of physics ---the idea that physical theories make reference to {\it physis} (nature or reality)--- had been defeated. ``Today the view of physical science founded by Osiander, Cardinal Bellarmino, and Bishop Berkeley, has won the battle without another shot being fired.
+At the beginning of the 1960s Karl Popper, one of the major figures within the field of epistemology and philosophy of science wrote in {\it Conjectures and Refutations} \cite{Popper62} that the realist account of physics ---the idea that physical theories make reference to {\it physis} (nature or reality)--- had been defeated: ``Today the view of physical science founded by Osiander, Cardinal Bellarmino, and Bishop Berkeley, has won the battle without another shot being fired.
 Without any further debate over the philosophical issue, without producing any new argument, the {\it instrumentalist} view (as I shall call it) has become an accepted dogma.
 It may well now be called the `official view' of physical theory since it is accepted by most of our leading theorists of physics (although neither by Einstein nor by Schr\"odinger).
 And it has become part of the current teaching of physics.''
 Popper argued in his book that there existed two main reasons for having reached this difficult situation.
-One of the reasons was the impact of Bohr's interpretation of Quantum Mechanics (QM) in the physics community. ``In 1927 Niels Bohr, one of the greatest thinkers in the field of atomic physics, introduced the so-called {\it principle of complementarity} into atomic physics, which amounted to a `renunciation' of the attempt to interpret atomic theory as a description of anything.''
+The first reason was the impact of Bohr's interpretation of Quantum Mechanics (QM) in the physics community. ``In 1927 Niels Bohr, one of the greatest thinkers in the field of atomic physics, introduced the so-called {\it principle of complementarity} into atomic physics, which amounted to a `renunciation' of the attempt to interpret atomic theory as a description of anything.''
 But while pointing his finger to Bohr, the neo-Kantian, Popper seems to have overlooked the deep influence of his own tradition within the instrumentalist path.
-In fact, logical and empirical positivism ---just like Bohr--- had also shifted the center of analysis from the theory to the subject, from thought to experience, from explanation to prediction.
+In fact, logical and empirical positivism ---just like Bohr--- had also shifted the center of analysis from the theory to the subject, from thought to observation, from explanation to prediction.
 Positivism was born from a riot against Kantian metaphysics and its {\it a priori} concepts.
 The revolution had begun through an attack commanded by Ernst Mach to the Kantian {\it forms of intuition} founded explicitly in Newtonian classical space and time.
-The criticisms produced by positivism to Newton's space-time physics and atomist metaphysics at the end of the 19th Century might be regarded as the very condition of possibility for the creation of the two main physical theories of the 20th Century, namely, Relativity and QM.
+The criticisms produced by positivism to Newton's atomist metaphysics at the end of the 19th Century might be regarded as the very condition of possibility for the creation of the two main physical theories of the 20th Century, namely, Relativity and QM.
 However, Mach's ideas regarding physics ---which understood the discipline as an economy of experience (or observations)---, even though allowed to expand the limits of the theoretical consideration of experience ---beyond classical space-time--- also contained within the seed of instrumentalism itself.
+The second reason mentioned by Popper for the triumph of instrumentalism makes explicit use of a pragmatic viewpoint stressing the ``the spectacular practical success of [quantum mechanical] applications.''
+According to Popper: ``Instead of results due to the principle of complementarity other and more practical results of atomic theory were obtained, some of them with a big bang.
+No doubt physicists were perfectly right in interpreting these successful applications as corroborating their theories.
+But strangely enough they took them as confirming the instrumentalist creed.''
+However, one might also argue in favor of instrumentalism that what they actually proved ---specially in the influential Manhattan project--- was that spectacular instrumental applications ---such as the atomic bomb--- could be developed without really entering philosophical debates about the meaning and reference of the theory.